-2.3.1 Allocation of Secondary School Places 3-16 at Middle Schools In the case of both Ebbw Fawr Learning Community and Abertillery Learning Community, pupils who are on roll in Year 6 at the primary phase will automatically transfer to/ be allocated a place at the secondary phase.
-In this instance a separate admission application is not required. \Please note all other secondary settings require an application to be made in order for a place to be allocated.
-6 2.4 In-Year Transfers (admission that is requested outside of the normal admission round)
+2.3.1 Allocation of Secondary School Places 3-16 at Middle Schools

+In the case of both Ebbw Fawr Learning Community and Abertillery Learning Community, pupils who are on roll in Year 6 at the primary phase will automatically transfer to/ be allocated a place at the secondary phase.
+In this instance a separate admission application is not required.
+Please note all other secondary settings require an application to be made in order for a place to be allocated.
+When making an application for an alternative secondary school automatic place allocation will be removed from the secondary phase.

+2.4 In-Year Transfers (admission that is requested outside of the normal admission round)